-or visit our website at www.bcldb.com
+Or visit our website at www.bcldb.com

-Accountability Statement
+Board Chair Accountability Statement

-The 2017/18 - 2019/20 BC Liquor Distribution Branch (LDB) service plan was prepared under my direction in accordance with the Budget Transparency and Accountability Act and the BC Reporting Principles.
-The plan is also consistent with Government's strategic priorities and fiscal plan.
-I am accountable for the contents of the plan, including what has been included, and how it has been reported.
-I am also responsible for the validity and reliability of the information included in the plan.
+The 2017/18 - 2019/20 BC Liquor Distribution Branch (LDB) Service Plan was prepared under my direction in accordance with the Budget Transparency and Accountability Act.
+The plan is consistent with government's strategic priorities and fiscal plan.
+I am accountable for the contents of the plan, including what has been included in the plan and how it has been reported.
+I am responsible for the validity and reliability of the information included in the plan.

-All significant assumptions, policy decisions, events and identified risks, as of February 3, 2017 have been considered in preparing the plan.
-The performance measures presented are consistent with the Taxpayer Accountability Principles and LDB's mandate and goals, and focus on aspects critical to the organization's performance.
-The targets in this plan have been determined based on an assessment of the LDB's operating environment, forecast conditions, risk assessment and past performance.
+All significant assumptions, policy decisions, events and identified risks, as of August 31, 2017, have been considered in preparing the plan.
+The performance measures presented are consistent with the Budget Transparency and Accountability Act, LDB's mandate and goals, and focus on aspects critical to the organization's performance.
+The targets in this plan have been determined based on an assessment of LDB's operating environment, forecast conditions, risk assessment and past performance.